replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/01-the-replicated-license/assignment.md

 The Replicated Platform provides a license that identifies each of your customers and entitles them to install your software.
-These customer licenses provide several default entitlements such as the type of licesnse and whether (and when) it expries.
+These customer licenses provide several default entitlements such as the type of license and whether (and when) it expries.
 Replicated provides the license file to you as a downloadable asset and embeds it into your Helm chart when you include the Replicated SDK.
 A digital signature confirms it hasn't been tampered with.